 How does Car Leasing work?

-In essence, car leasing is simply long-term rental!
+In essence, car leasing is a long-term rental!
 Most of the time, you’ll lease a brand new car.
-Similar to other finance types, you’ll often have to put down a deposit, which can be as little as one month.
+Like other finance types, you’ll often have to pay a deposit for as little as one month.

 What are the pros of leasing a car?

-- It’s the cheapest way to drive a new car in terms of monthly payments.
+- It’s the cheapest way to drive a new car in monthly payments.
 That’s because you’re not paying anything towards actually owning the vehicle.

 - You don’t have to worry about the car’s depreciation, as you’ll be handing it back.